Suzuki GSX-R750

-The Suzuki GSX-R750 is a sports motorcycle made by Suzuki since 1985.
-It was introduced at the Cologne Motorcycle Show in October 1984 as a motorcycle of the GSX-R series.
+The Suzuki GSX-R750 is a sports motorcycle made by Suzuki since 1984.
+It was introduced at the Cologne Motorcycle Show in October 1984 as a motorcycle of the GSX-R series for the 1985 model year.

 Air and oil cooled

 The air and oil-cooled models can be divided into the first-generation and the second-generation colloquially referred to as 'slabbies' and 'slingshots' respectively.
 The 1985-1987 models featured very flat bodies compared to modern sport-bikes, hence the term 'slab-sided'.
 1988-1991 (1992 USA) models are sometimes referred to as slingshots because the carburetors introduced in 1988 were marketed as slingshot carburetors (slingshot describes the cross-section of the semi-flat slide carbs).

 GSX-R750 (F) 1985 (The Classic)

 The original model featured a lightweight aluminum alloy frame, flat slide Mikuni VM29SS carburettors, twin discs with 4-pot calipers, and 460 mm tyres both front and rear.
 To save weight, the designers specified an air-and-oil-cooled engine, rather than a water-cooled engine.
 The seat has separate front and rear sections but from 1986 onwards all models have a one-piece seat.